Nissan Ariya SUV review

 - Not the most thrilling to drive

-While most manufacturers are only now making their first steps into the world of EVs, Nissan is somewhat of an old hand when it comes to electric cars.
+While most manufacturers are only now making their first steps into the world of EVs, Nissan is an old hand when it comes to electric cars.
 The Nissan Leaf has become one of the most established options on the market, with a relatively affordable price and a usable electric range.
-Yet, over a decade after the Leaf's initial launch, Nissan is yet to really expand its EV lineup… until now.
+Yet, over a decade after the Leaf's initial launch, Nissan had done little to capitalise on that initial lead.

 While the Ariya will likely find its home on tight urban streets during the school run, it still offers much of the punchiness we’ve come to expect of electric cars.
-There are two electric motor options to choose from: a 239bhp single motor and a dual-motor, all-wheel-drive setup with 302bhp – although this is only available with the larger 87kWh battery.
+There are now four electric motor options to choose from: 215bhp (63kWh battery) or 239bhp (87kWh) single motor models, or more powerful 302bhp and 388bhp dual-motor setups – both mated to the bigger of the two batteries.

-Our test car was fitted with the entry-level 63kWh, 239bhp setup.
+The first test car we tried was fitted with the entry-level 63kWh, 215bhp setup.
 Although it was certainly no Tesla Model Y in terms of acceleration, the Ariya’s electric motor still feels pretty swift thanks to the instant torque when you put your foot down.
-Getting from 0-62mph takes a respectable 7.5 seconds, which should be fast enough for most Ariya drivers; the dual-motor model cuts this time down to just 5.7 seconds.
+Getting from 0-62mph takes a respectable 7.5 seconds, which should be fast enough for most Ariya drivers; the punchiest dual-motor model cuts this time down to just 5.1 seconds.
 However, those looking for a sporty EV are better off looking at a Kia EV6.

 For a more detailed look at each aspect of the Nissan Ariya, read on for the rest of our in-depth review.